Doctor of Physical Therapy Program

 |July - August||October 1|

 |November - December||February 15|

 Degree & GPA

 Students must complete their Bachelor’s degree at a regionally accredited institution before the start date of the program.
-A minimum 3.0 overall and 3.0 science GPA are required.
+A minimum 3.0 overall and 3.0 science prerequisite coursework GPA are required.

 56 semester credits from specific course areas.